KushalRoyChowdhury/ChatBuddy/README.md

 ## 🚀 Getting Started

 To use ChatBuddy locally, you'll need to set up both the frontend and the backend.
+For self-hosting with cloud sync capabilities, which is powered by the Google Drive API, a Google Cloud project with OAuth credentials is required.

 ### Prerequisites